AnnaSyme/LGtutorial/tutorial.md

 *What sequence data are we using in the tutorial?*
 * The data sets for genome projects can be very large and tools can take some time to run.
 It is a good idea to test that your planned tools and workflows will work on smaller-sized test data sets, as it is much quicker to find out about any problems.
-* In this tutorial we will use a subset of real sequencing data from a plant genome, the snow gum, Eucalyptus pauciflora, from a genome project described in this paper: Wang W, Das A, Kainer D, Schalamun M, Morales-Suarez A, Schwessinger B, Lanfear R; 2020, doi: 10.1093/gigascience/giz160.
+* In this tutorial we will use a subset of real sequencing data from a plant genome, the snow gum, Eucalyptus pauciflora, from a genome project described in this paper: {% cite Wang2020 %}.
 Data is hosted at NCBI BioProject number: PRJNA450887.

 *How has this data subset been prepared?*
 * From NCBI, three read files were imported into Galaxy for this tutorial: nanopore reads (SRR7153076), and paired Illumina reads (SRR7153045).